MicrosoftDocs/power-platform/power-platform/admin/powerapps-us-government.md

 - In addition to the standalone plans, PowerApps and Microsoft Flow capabilities are also included in certain Office 365 US Government and Dynamics 365 US Government plans allowing customers to extend and customize Office 365 and Dynamics 365 with PowerApps and Microsoft Flow capabilities that these offerings include.
 Please note that this licensing will automatically show up and be available in customer tenants around mid-April.

-Additional information regarding the differences in functionality between these groups of licenses are described in more detail on the [PowerApps licensing information](https://powerapps.microsoft.com/pricing/).
+Additional information regarding the differences in functionality between these groups of licenses is described in more detail on the [PowerApps licensing information](https://powerapps.microsoft.com/pricing/).
 PowerApps US Government is available through the Volume Licensing and Cloud Solution Provider purchasing channels.

 ## What is customer data and customer content?

-Customer data, as defined in the Online Service Terms, means all data, including all text, sound, video, or image files, and software, that are provided to Microsoft by, or on behalf of, customer through use of the Online Service.
+Customer data, as defined in the Online Service Terms, means all data, including all text, sound, video or image files, and software that is provided to Microsoft by, or on behalf of, customers through the use of the Online Service.
 Customer content refers to a specific subset of customer data that has been directly created by users, such as content stored in databases through entries in the [Common Data Service](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro) entities (for example, contact information).
-Content is generally considered confidential information, and in normal service operation, is not sent over the Internet without encryption.
+Content is generally considered confidential information and in normal service operation is not sent over the internet without encryption.

 For more information on the PowerApps protection of customer data, see the [Microsoft Online Services Trust Center](https://www.microsoft.com/trustcenter/cloudservices/business-application-platform/default.aspx).